-&lt;sup>10 www.legislation.gov.uk/ssi/2015/383/made
+10 www.legislation.gov.uk/ssi/2015/383/made

-It is beneficial to a responsible person (and to us) to offer an undertaking as early in the process as possible.
-For example when non-compliance is first identified, rather than waiting until we have carried out a detailed investigation and are considering what enforcement action we might take in response to the non-compliance.
-By offering early the responsible person is able to better manage the quick resolution of non-compliance and may reduce investigation costs incurred by us.
+Therefore, it is beneficial to a responsible person (and to us) to engage with us as early in the process as possible.
+For example, when non-compliance is first identified, rather than waiting until we have carried out a detailed investigation and are considering what enforcement action we might take in response to the non-compliance.

+By engaging early, the responsible person is able to better manage the resolution of non-compliance, is more likely to submit an acceptable offer and may reduce investigation costs incurred by us.